cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 c) New functionality / Usability:

 - Bug fixes --> Thanks to the many attentive users!
    - Bug fixed in AKS which appeared with the numbers 2^8+1 and 2^16+1.
      The corrected version of AKS is slower.
    - Bug fixed in further primality tests which appeared when the tested number had prime factors < 39.
    - In the dialog "Key generation from password (according to PKSC #5)" now hash values with leading zeros are presented correctly.
    - The ECC-AES hybrid encryption and decryption now also runs under MS Vista (thanks to a new cv act lib from cryptovision).
    - The Secret Sharing application using the CRT now disallows, that n=k (so all share holders are necessary) in order to avoid that the algorithm then would make the whole secret evident to the first share holder.
    - RSA demonstration: Keep the entered parameter e after calling options.
    - Fix for the ECC demonstration:
      - The old version calculated under special circumstances a point outside the curve when adding points over the discrete group over F(p).
      - The coordinates dynamically shown at the points near the mouse cursor are now completely visible also at the right border.
      - The point in inifinity is now added in the overall number of points.
      - The log window now is amodal, resizable and the content is more well-arranged.
      - The version number now is 1.1 and it is shown in the title.
    - Fix for DESX/DESXL: Now the effective bit length is displayed in encryption and brute force dialogs.
    - Fix for DESX/DESXL brute force analysis, which skipped keys when searching in the last 128 bit of the key (brute-force analysis ignores correctly the parity bit of the DES key for performance reasons; this can be done so only for the DES key part of the whole key).
    - The result of the attack on the hash value of the electronic signature previously showed a wrong number of steps (always ca. 4.x*10^18).
+   - Fixed a crash which happened when first defining within the text options as alphabet the capital letters plus the small umlauts, and then calling the Caesar cipher.

 - For all DES based methods now the dialogs show both the effectively used key length and the key length which the user has to enter.